-- Contact NADA/ATD, which will coordinate your schedule with the legislator's office and arrange a visit. - A visit/tour usually takes an hour and should include meeting your employees in all departments. - Conclude the tour with a discussion about key dealer policy issues.
+- Contact NADA/ATD, which will coordinate your schedule with the legislator's office and arrange a visit. - A visit/tour usually takes an hour and should include all departments and meeting your employees. - Conclude the tour with a discussion about key dealer policy issues.

-Meeting at a Legislator's District or State Office
+Meeting at a Legislator's District (or State) Office